Bekalah/cathedral-research/README.md

 ---

+## 🏛️ System Health Check

+Always run `./scripts/system-health-check.sh` before any update, build, or deployment.
+This script verifies all apps, packages, codex modules, and standards are connected and working.

+---

 ## 🏛️ Golden Rule

 All creative, technical, and aesthetic work in this monorepo must follow the permanent standards in [CATHEDRAL_GOLDEN_RULE.md](./CATHEDRAL_GOLDEN_RULE.md).
 This file is never to be overwritten and is the master reference for all AI, coders, and contributors.

+## 🛡️ Standards & Provenance
+All deployments and code are protected by ND-safe, trauma-aware standards.
+See [CATHEDRAL_GOLDEN_RULE.md](./CATHEDRAL_GOLDEN_RULE.md) for provenance.
+Multi-platform: GitHub Pages, Cloudflare, Azure Static Web Apps.